 Students taking online courses only are generally exempt from these requirements; however some online programs have established stricter immunization requirements.
 On line students should discuss health requirements with Admissions or their program directors.

 The Student Health Center website has detailed information about health requirements and links to the required forms.

 In the fall and spring, the first full week of classes of the semester is the Drop/Add week, during which students may drop or add classes without penalty (see Academic Calendar for dates).
 After that, the withdrawal procedures described below apply.
 No change or deletion of courses, except for authorized withdrawals, may be made after the first full week of any semester.

-The deadline for withdrawal without academic penalty is the last day of classes of each fall and spring semester.
-See the official academic calendar.
-Summer sessions have their own deadlines for withdrawal.
-Consult the Summer Session catalog for details.
+The deadline for withdrawal without academic penalty is listed in the official academic calendar.
+Note that summer sessions have their own deadlines for withdrawal in the academic calendar.